 The first priority of treatment should be the ensure safety of your air way so that you can breadth easily because symptoms of thyroid cancer often include shortness of breathing and etc.Different doctors may have different opinions on what in the appropriate treatment of ATC.
 Treatment of anaplasic cancer varies highly.
 Depending on your circumstance and staging of your cancer .Treatments are usually more effective when it includes combination of methods.

 - Palliative care

-It is generally the first step of treatment and usually done in in case of localized ATC.
+It is generally the first step of treatment and usually done in case of localized ATC.
 Treatment includes surgery when it is completely safe to remove the tumor.
-Surgery usually consist of total or nearly total Thyroidectomy.
-This includes removal of lymph nodes in the central and lateral lymph node region on the neck.
+Surgery usually consists of total or nearly total Thyroidectomy.
+This includes the removal of lymph nodes in the central and lateral lymph node region on the neck.

-Chemotherapy can be both alone or in combination with surgery and radiotherapy .
+Chemotherapy can be both alone or in combination with surgery and radiotherapy.
 Doctors use chemotherapy very often in ATC mostly if the ATC has not metastasized.
-Chemotherapy drugs includes Taxane such as paclitaxel or docetaxel, Anthacyclines such as doxorubicin and many more.
+Chemotherapy drugs include Taxane such as paclitaxel or docetaxel, Anthracyclines such as doxorubicin, and many more.

-In this, radiation acts at ATC tumor cells for reducing and destroying it.
+In this, radiation acts at ATC tumor cells for reducing and destroying them.
 Treatment may include radiotherapy both before surgery and after surgery depending on conditions.
-After surgery mostly it is done to clean up the remaining tumor cells.
-And sometimes it is done as a palliative care to ease the pain and also to improve breathing and swallowing.
+After surgery mostly is done to clean up the remaining tumor cells.
+And sometimes it is done as palliative care to ease the pain and also to improve breathing and swallowing.

-Even After a combination of above mentioned treatments clinical testings and hospital visits has to continue.
-Every month or every three months in the first year which keeps on reducing with passage of time.
+Even After a combination of the above-mentioned treatments clinical testings and hospital visits have to continue.
+Every month or every three months in the first year which keeps on reducing with the passage of time.

-Post treatment palliative care is also important to aid quality of life.
-This may include physical support, mental support, social support and etc.
+Post-treatment palliative care is also important to aid quality of life.
+This may include physical support, mental support, social support, etc.